prateem/json-inherited-attributes/README.md

 Create json key-value pairs based on an inheritance model to help keep file contents relatively simple to maintain.

+The parser will continue reading additions to a chain of inheritance until it encounters a *dead end* (where no more children objects are found to continue parsing) that is nested at least at the defined `MINIMUM_DEPTH` (default 1).
+In the example below, the `sedan` and `hatchback` trims are dead-ends and will thus end the parsing/inheritance chain.

 The only key values that aren't overwritten are 'include' directives for the sake of referencing by a follow-up parser.

+For help regarding command line arguments for the parser:

+    python3 ./parse.py -h

 ### Example Usage